Denton County Domestic Violence Attorney

 As with any criminal allegation, domestic violence charges in Texas have critical, long-term, and far-reaching consequences that could impact your future.
 Accusations can ruin your reputation and you can be labeled a violent person.
 If you are convicted of a domestic violence crime in Denton County, you can face penalties that include jail time, fines, and anger management courses.

 If you have been charged with domestic violence, prosecuting attorneys can proceed with your case even if your accuser has recanted their claims.
-As such, it is vital to get the help of a knowledgeable Denton County criminal defense attorney as soon as possible.
+As such, it is vital to get the help of a knowledgeable Denton County domestic violence attorney as soon as possible.
 Choosing the right defense lawyers can make a difference in your case results.

 Have you been accused of domestic violence?
 Schedule a case review to have our Denton County and Collin County defense attorneys evaluate the details of your case.